 I received a bachelor of science degree from Ben-Gurion University of the Negev in mathematics and computers science.
 After graduating in 1997, I became a research assistant in the department of neurobiology at the Weizmann Institute of Science.
-In 1999-2000 I worked as a software engineer at the Wohl Institute for Advanced Imaging at Sourasky Medical Center in Tel Aviv, where I helped set up the infrastructure for the functional MRI unit.
+In 1999–2000 I worked as a software engineer at the Wohl Institute for Advanced Imaging at Sourasky Medical Center in Tel Aviv, where I helped set up the infrastructure for the research MRI unit.

 In 2000 I entered the graduate program of Massachusetts Institute of Technology (MIT) and in 2005 received the degree doctor of philosophy (PhD) in neuroscience.
 I was a visiting scholar at Stanford University in 2004–2005 while completing my PhD.
 I then went on to become a post-doctoral associate at the Howard Hughes Medical Institute at Harvard University from 2006–2010.